 How Functional Foods May Help Your Heart

 Fiber is found in fruits, vegetables, beans, grains, and nuts -- and most Americans don't get enough.
-In fact, the average American eats half the fiber recommended in the USDA's 2010 dietary guidelines.
 You can find fiber added to functional foods like bread, waffles, cereal, and soy milk.

-- Fiber helps lowers your risk for cardiovascular disease.
+Fiber helps lower your LDL ("bad") cholesterol and your risk for heart disease.

-We need two kinds of fiber, insoluble fiber, found in whole grains and vegetables, and soluble fiber, which is found in beans, grains, and nuts.
+You need two kinds of fiber: insoluble fiber, found in whole grains and vegetables, and soluble fiber, found in beans, grains, and nuts.
 Recommendations are 25 grams of fiber every day for women, and 38 grams daily for men.

 Calcium is found naturally in dairy products such as milk and yogurt, and in lesser amounts in foods like leafy greens, beans, nuts, and seeds.
-The USDA says most Americans don't get enough of this important mineral.
-Thus, calcium is a popular nutrient added to functional foods.
+Most Americans don't get enough of it.
 You can find calcium added to juices, breads, and soy products.

 Here's how calcium helps body and heart health: